-As discussed in Note 1A, the financial statements present only the Measure JJ Bond Building Fund and do not purport to, and do not present fairly the financial position of the Solana Beach School District, as of June 30, 2017, the changes in its financial position for the year then ended in accordance with accounting principles generally accepted in the United States of America.
+As discussed in Note 1A, the financial statements present only the Measure JJ Bond Building Fund and do not purport to, and do not present fairly the financial position of the Solana Beach School District, as of principles generally accepted in the United States of America.
 Our opinion is not modified with respect to this matter.